python-mode/python-mode/README.rst

 Licensed under a `GNU lesser general public license`_.

-If you like this plugin, you can send me postcard :)
+If you like this plugin, I would very appreciated if you kindly send me a postcard :)
-My address is here: "Russia, 143401, Krasnogorsk, Shkolnaya 1-19" to "Kirill Klenov".
+My address is here: "Russia, 143500, MO, Istra, pos.
+Severny 8-3" to "Kirill Klenov".
 **Thanks for support!**

 .. _GNU lesser general public license: http://www.gnu.org/copyleft/lesser.html